knative/docs/docs/install/operator/configuring-serving-cr.md

 ### Default local gateway name:

-Go through the guide [here](../installing-istio.md#installing-istio-without-sidecar-injection) to use local cluster gateway, if you use the default gateway called `knative-local-gateway`.
+Go through the [installing Istio](../serving/installing-istio.md#installing-istio-without-sidecar-injection) guide to use local cluster gateway, if you use the default gateway called `knative-local-gateway`.

 ### Non-default local gateway name: